Unbreakable (film): Production

 When M. Night Shyamalan conceived the idea for Unbreakable, the outline had a comic book's traditional three-part structure (the superhero's "birth", his struggles against general evil-doers, and the hero's ultimate battle against the "archenemy").
 Finding the birth section most interesting, he decided to write Unbreakable as an origin story.
 During the filming of The Sixth Sense, Shyamalan had already approached Bruce Willis for the lead role of David Dunn.
 With Willis and Samuel L. Jackson specifically in mind for the two leading characters, Shyamalan began to write Unbreakable as a spec script during post-production on The Sixth Sense.
 Jackson recalled meeting Willis in a casino in Casablanca while he was on vacation prior to Unbreakables production; Willis told Jackson that he had just finished filming for Shyamalan's The Sixth Sense and told Jackson about the new script that was written for both of them.

 With the financial and critical success of The Sixth Sense in August 1999, Shyamalan gave Walt Disney Studios a first-look deal for Unbreakable.
 In return, Disney purchased Shyamalan's screenplay at a "spec script record" for $5 million.
 He was also given another $5 million to direct.
 Disney decided to release Unbreakable under their Touchstone Pictures banner.
 It also helped Shyamalan establish his own production company, Blinding Edge Pictures.
 Julianne Moore was cast as Audrey, David's wife, in January 2000, but dropped out in March 2000, to take on the role of Clarice Starling in Hannibal.
 Robin Wright was cast in her place.
 Principal photography began on April 25, 2000, and ended that July.
 The majority of filming took place in Philadelphia, Pennsylvania, the film's setting.

 Shyamalan and cinematographer Eduardo Serra chose several camera angles to simulate the look of a comic book panel.
 Various visual narrative motifs were also applied.
 Several scenes relating to the Mr. Glass character involve glass.
 As a newborn, he is primarily seen reflected in mirrors, and as a young child, he is seen reflected in a blank TV screen.
 When he leaves his calling card on the windshield of David Dunn's car, he is reflected in a glass frame in his art gallery.
 Jackson requested his walking stick be made of glass to make his character more menacing.
 Using purple as Mr. Glass's color to David Dunn's green was also Jackson's idea.
 Mr. Glass's wig was modeled after Afro-American statesman Frederick Douglass.
-As he does in his other films, Shyamalan makes a cameo appearance; he plays a man David suspects of dealing drugs inside the stadium.

 Shyamalan said that he wanted to market Unbreakable as a comic book movie, but Disney—which had not yet bought Marvel Comics—preferred to advertise it as a supernatural thriller like The Sixth Sense.
 More than 15 minutes of footage was deleted during post-production of Unbreakable.
 These scenes are available on the DVD release.